-About the selection
+About the selection process

 What are the admission requirements for non-European candidates?

-How do you select the candidates?
+How do you select candidates?

 What are the evaluation criteria?

-The Europubhealth selection committee uses the following criteria to assess eligible applications:
+The Europubhealth+ selection committee uses the following criteria to assess eligible applications:

 What are the selection dates?
 When will I know the results?

-About the language and language tests
+About language tests

 What are the language requirements?

-What is the deadline for the language tests?
+What is the deadline for language tests?

-- 16,000€ for the two years of study (120 ECTS) for Non-European students
+- 16.000€ for the two years of study (120 ECTS) for Non-European students

-- 11,000€ for the two years of study (120 ECTS) for European students*
+- 11.000€ for the two years of study (120 ECTS) for European students*

 These fees include all the following services: